Mount a Bucket as a Filesystem

 • A bucket (Create a bucket)

-• An API token with at least Object Read & Write scope on the target bucket
+• An API credential with at least Object Read & Write scope on the target bucket

 Pick a tool